Pawn Regulations in NC

 - There is an ongoing cost of keeping software current with changes in technology.
 The users of the software benefit from this service and there is a small annual fee of $175 for supporting this effort.

-- Hardware that can be used with various editions of the software include receipt and label printers, cash drawers, bar-code, fingerprint and license scanners and webcams.
+- Hardware that can be used with various editions of the software include label and POS printers, drawers, bar-code, fingerprint and license scanners and webcams.
 There are no add-ons for shipping or sales tax.

 In comparison other programs will cost a fortune over time for a few of reasons: